Do Mobility Scooters need Insurance? And Other FAQ’s

 There is no test to take but you should make sure that you can see and read a licence plate from 12.3 metres (40 feet) away.
 If it is discovered after an accident that you could not do this, you may be liable to pay compensation and it could invalidate your insurance.

 If you have a Class 2 invalid carriage, you cannot use this on the road and it has a max speed of 4mph.
-If you have a Class 3 invalid carriage, this can be used on the road up to 8mph or off the road with a max speed of 4mph.
+If you have a Class 3 Mobility Scooter invalid carriage, this can be used on the road up to 8mph or off the road with a maximum speed limit of 4mph.

 It is important to know what type of carriage you have, as you will need to make sure that any Class 3 invalid carriages are registered.
 See the DVLA website for more information on registering your mobility scooter.

-For more information about mobility scooter cover, get in touch with our friendly team, who will be happy to answer your queries and make sure you have the information you need to decide on the right policy for you.
+For more information about mobility scooter cover, get in touch with our friendly team, who will be happy to answer your queries and make sure you have the information you need to decide on the right policy for you or visit our Mobility Scooter Insurance.